-The time entries allow you to divide a task into several subtasks.
-There can be an unlimited amount of time entries under a task with various activity types, descriptions and assignees.
+Time entries allow you to divide a task into several subtasks helping team members to easily collaborate on one task.
+There can be an unlimited amount of time entries under one task with various activity types, descriptions, and assignees.

 Time entries cannot exist without a task.
-Even so, you are able to see time entries in your task list, if you add time entries under a certain task and don't mark them as done.
+Even so, you are able to view your time entries in your task list, if you add time entries under a certain task and don't mark them as done.
 Read more about it here.

-To create a time entry, open a task and click on the Add button in the time entries section.
+To create a time entry, open a task, and click on the Add button in the time entries section, then select the option Add time entry.
+Another option is to use automatic time tracking.

-Time entries can also be created in the task list.
-Just click on the stopwatch sign on the task line.
+Time entries can also be created from the task list.
+Just hover on the task line and click on the stopwatch icon.

 A time entry does not have a name – it is characterized by the activity type and the description.
-For a more detailed reporting, make sure you add both.
+For more detailed reporting, make sure you add both.
+In case the activity type has been defined for the task, this information is filled out automatically.
+Of course, you can change it, if your assignment should be linked to a different activity type.

 Select a duration for the time entry (how long it took or will take to finish this part of the task).
+By default, this field is filled out with the task planned duration (if defined).
 Add a tick to the checkbox Done, if the time entry is actually done.
-If you're planning time entries for the future and they are yet to be finished, remove the tick.
+If you're planning time entries for the future and they are yet to be finished, remove the tick and add a future date for the time entry.